CommodoreOS/PCUAE/README.md

 Look in START-PCUAE-ON-ATARI2600-PLUS folder and read the PLEASE-READ-ME_FOR-ATARI2600-PLUS.txt file for more infomation or here... https://github.com/CommodoreOS/PCUAE-Atari2600-USB-ROM-Loader/blob/main/README.md

+Always put cartridge in slot when using PCUAE on the Atari 2600 plus, its so the switches on the console work and it will not load the ROM file.

 PCUAE MSX/Colecovision Mode now available

 THEC64 Models ONLY - Just found a problem with older firmware - If your having a problem loading PCUAE and its stuck on the PCUAE splash screen then update the firmware, it can stop PCUAE loading properly if THEC64 Carousel is on v1.0.10 or lower, it needs to be on the latest version of the firmware.